 An example of a laboratory test exempted under the HDE is Mesomark, manufactured by Fujirebio Diagnostics.
 The FDA in January 2007 gave an exemption to Mesomark to measure the blood level of soluble mesothelin-related peptides (SMRP), protein fragments released into the blood by mesothelioma cells.
 Mesothelioma is a rare cancer of the membrane that covers and protects several organs as well as the chest and abdominal cavities.
 The approximately 2,000 to 3,000 U.S. patients diagnosed with mesothelioma annually usually have histories of working with asbestos.

 The test is used to monitor patients diagnosed with malignant mesothelioma and is intended to add to the information from X-rays and imaging studies.
-Doctors may order Mesomark to monitor mesothelioma's progression, recurrence, or response to therapy.
-Approved under the humanitarian device exemption, this test may give doctors an additional tool for monitoring this rare but serious cancer.
+Healthcare practitioners may order Mesomark to monitor mesothelioma's progression, recurrence, or response to therapy.
+Approved under the humanitarian device exemption, this test may give healthcare practitioners an additional tool for monitoring this rare but serious cancer.

 Continue to the next article in the series: Part V: Tests Used in Clinical Trials